 Thanks to recent federal regulations, credit freezes are now free in every state.
-You’ll need to contact each of the three credit bureaus to freeze your credit report, either online or by phone:
+You'll need to contact each of the three credit bureaus to freeze your credit report, either by phone or online:

 How do you lift a credit freeze?